 For more than 30 years Costa Rica has nurtured and encouraged a cultural vibe of well being and acceptance.
 The “Pura Vida” lifestyle practiced by Costa Ricans, or ‘Ticos’ is infectious.
 The phrase is commonly used as a greeting or salutation, Similar to Hawaii’s Aloha.
 “Pura Vida,” also occurs in small talk and everyday life as a way of saying, “it’s all good.”
 As a result, this lifestyle contributes to Costa Rica’s rank as one of the happiest countries in the world.
 Certainly, the abolishment of their military, emphasis on education, and democratic political system also play a part in the countries peaceful state of being.

 The Costa Rican culture will truly captivate you.
-The folklore, Afro-Caribbean heritage, gastronomy, architecture, dialects, and the Pura Vida spirit makes visiting Costa Rica a must!
+The folklore, nature, Afro-Caribbean heritage, gastronomy, animal life, architecture, dialects, and the Pura Vida spirit makes visiting Costa Rica a must!

 The Costa Rican Coat of Arms captures the country’s varied and beautiful terrain perfectly.
 The three volcanoes represent the three mountain ranges and volcanoes of Costa Rica while the swaths of blue and green represent the Pacific Ocean, Costa Rican land, and the Caribbean Sea.
 Merchant ships tell a story of the country’s maritime history and the seven stars above it all to represent the 7 provinces of Costa Rica.